 Image courtesy of Mister GC at FreeDigitalPhotos.net

-**Remember before you forage please make sure to properly identify any items you plan to consume.
-Don’t over pick, leave some behind for a stronger crop the next year.
+**Remember, before you forage, please make sure to identify any items you plan to consume properly.
+Don’t over-pick; leave some behind for a stronger crop next year.
 Thanks!

-**If you are heading out to a remote location make sure you give someone a heads up to where you are going.
+**If you are heading out to a remote location, make sure you give someone a heads up on where you are going.
 You never know if something may go wrong.
 At least someone else will know where you are.